KaliGIS/PrimTroS/README.md

 # PrimTroS
-Source code is written in Qt.
-It is recommended to compile it with Qt.
+Source code is written in Qt so compile it with Qt.